Accessibility Best Practices

 - For live sessions, always provide a dial-in option so students with limited internet access may still participate.

 - Ensure that your Canvas course adheres to accessibility standards.
+Please visit this site for instructions on accessibility (including extra time accommodations) within Canvas.

 Use Captions and Transcripts